 The GS Yuasa Group advances materials procurement based on awareness of such international social issues as forced labor, child labor and environmental destruction.
 Along with quality, performance, pricing, delivery deadlines and other conventional supply demands, it is also vital to base procurement in CSR championing human rights, working conditions and the global environment.
-Toward that end, the Group does not simply tackle CSR on its own, but also, in cooperation with suppliers, promotes CSR procurement (responsible procurement activities taking sustainability into consideration) in response to social issues.
+Toward that end, the Group does not simply tackle CSR on its own, but also, in cooperation with suppliers, promotes responsible procurement in response to social issues.